 Minors, activists, even priests have also been targeted by Duterte’s war.

-As of 2018, at least 20,000 Filipinos have been killed under the guise of Duterte’s war on drugs.
+As of late 2018, at least 20,000 Filipinos have been killed under the guise of Duterte’s war on drugs.

 Thousands of Filipino children are now orphaned and left to survive with their widowed mothers in impoverished communities.